ugoertz/kombilo/doc/manual.rst

 positions respectively, on the other hand the procesing takes slightly longer, more disk space is consumed, and Kombilo uses more memory when running, and especially when processing new games.

+**Include full SGF**
+Usually Kombilo puts the *root node* of each SGF file into the database.
+This contains all the game information (such as player names, event, etc.), but not the moves themselves.
+From inside Kombilo this information can be accessed using the *Anywhere* field in the game info search.
+If there you also want to access the moves of the game (or if you want to use a database from your own scripts and need that information there), select this option.
+Then the full SGF will be copied to the database.
+Correspondingly, the database files will be much larger.
+(This is not required for the pattern search, nor for opening and playing through games from the game list.)

 .. index::